madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 $$[\Qfour:\Q(\fourthroot)] \leq 2$$

-The only possibliliy is that this extension's degree is exactly two.
+The only possibility is that this extension's degree is exactly two.
 It follows that:

 $$[\Qfour:\Q] = [\Qfour:\Q(\fourthroot)] [\Q(\fourthroot):\Q] = 2 \cdot 4 = 8 $$